AzeemHusain123/insightpro-responsive-admin-dashboard/README.md

 3. Explore the dashboard: toggle the sidebar, switch themes, resize the browser to see responsive behavior, and print the page (Ctrl+P) for print layout.

 🧠 Learning Outcomes
--Mastery of CSS Grid and Flexbox for complex responsive layouts -Use of CSS variables for theming (light/dark) -Implementation of CSS-only interactivity via pseudo-classes (:checked) -Creation of pure CSS visualizations (charts/progress bars) -Understanding of print stylesheets and accessibility through semantic HTML
+- Mastery of CSS Grid and Flexbox for complex responsive layouts
+- Use of CSS variables for theming (light/dark)
+- Implementation of CSS-only interactivity via pseudo-classes (:checked)
+- Creation of pure CSS visualizations (charts/progress bars)
+- Understanding of print stylesheets and accessibility through semantic HTML

 📄 License
--This project is provided for educational purposes only.
+- This project is provided for educational purposes only.